 ~ Nikki Giovanni

-When using an air roasting approach, green (raw) coffee beans are roasted by roughly 60% convention heat, 30% conduction and 10% radiation heat.
-This soft convention heat penetrates easily within the raw beans to roast coffee evenly inside out.
+When using an air roasting approach, green (raw) coffee beans are roasted by roughly 60% convection heat, 30% conduction and 10% radiation heat.
+This soft convection heat penetrates easily within the raw beans to roast coffee evenly inside out.

 "The soft dry heat of the wood helps to explore and exploit the hidden delicate exotic flowers, fruit fragrance and flavour within the raw beans.
 A fusion of traditional method, modern hardware and technology to roast coffee" ~ Satin Shrestha.
 Head Roaster/Quality Control.